Citing and referencing: Images, graphs, tables, figures & data sets

 aData derived from National Health Survey 2020-2119

-Note that the citation for the data above would appear in the reference list as per normal in numerical order.
+• The citation for the data above would appear in the reference list as per normal in numerical order.
+The reference type will depend on where the original information comes from (e.g. journal article, book, report).

-For figures and tables that you have copied exactly from another source, use a footnote.
+For figures and tables that you have copied exactly from another source, use a footnote to specify where the figure or table comes from.

 Figure 1.
 Funnel plot of pool prevalence of postpartum depression in Sub-Saharan Africa, 2020a